VAROOM 31 – The Visionaries issue

 There’s a long tradition of image-futurism in Architecture, and in recent years the genre of speculative architecture has re-imagined conventional arrangements of buildings and politics, the real and the imaginary, fact and fiction.
 On the following pages Emma Sims, Jason Lamb and CJ Lim reflect on their visionary spaces.

 There’s the Christian notion of epiphany as divine revelation, the secular epiphany as rational insight, and then there’s epiphany as moment of learning and transformation.
-Olimpia Zagnoli, one of the illustrators we asked to locate an epiphany in an other image-maker’s work, describes her epiphany as making her “blood become sparkling”.
+Olimpia Zagnoli, one of the illustrators we asked to locate an epiphany in another image-maker’s work, describes her epiphany as making her “blood become sparkling”.
 The epiphany is a powerfully affective journey of learning.
-Explore the epiphanies of Marion Deuchars, David Hughes, Oliver Jeffers and Olimpia Zagnoli.
+Explore with us the epiphanies of Marion Deuchars, David Hughes, Oliver Jeffers and Olimpia Zagnoli.

 Mould Map: Narration, Sensation, Anticipation